daz4126/Nanny-State/README.md

 # ![NANNY STATE](https://user-images.githubusercontent.com/16646/126525019-a2e607fa-c603-4161-8bc3-b9f204a9ce7d.png)

 **NANNY STATE** provides a simple to use declarative API that makes it easy to build interactive user interfaces.

 It stores all the app data in a single state object and takes care of updating the view whenever the state changes.
 It lets you focus on how the data changes and how it's rendered.

-**NANNY STATE**  is:
+NANNY STATE is:

-* **FAST & EASY** - Build interactive user interfaces that render blazingly fast with just a few lines of code.
+- **FAST AND EASY** - Build interactive user interfaces that render blazing fast with just a few lines of code.
-* **PREDICTABLE** - All the data in stored in one place and updated in the same way, making your code more organized, predictable and easier to test.
+- **PREDICTABLE** - All the data in stored in one place and updated in the same way, making your code more organized, predictable and easier to test.
-* **EASY TO LEARN** - There are only a few basic concepts to learn, hardly any boilerplate code and everything is written in plain old Javascript - there's no new syntax to learn!
+- **EASY TO LEARN** - There are only a few basic concepts to learn, hardly any boilerplate code and everything is written in plain old Javascript - there's no new syntax to learn!

 Whether you are building a small interactive web page or large complex app, NANNY STATE is a simple and fun alternative to React and Vue!
 It's quick to get started - just follow the examples below and you'll see some impressive results in just a few lines of code.

+## Background

 NANNY STATE was inspired by [Redux](https://redux.js.org) and [Hyperapp](https://hyperapp.dev) and uses the [lit-html](https://lit-html.polymer-project.org) library for rendering.
 It also has a lot of similarities with [Elm](https://elm-lang.org), although I'd never used Elm when I first wrote it.
 It is open source software, please feel free to help out or contribute.

-# What Is NANNY STATE?
+## What Is NANNY STATE?

 NANNY STATE comprises of 3 interdependent parts: